 Net income (loss) per share is computed by applying the provisions of ASC 260, Earnings Per Share (“ASC 260”).
 Basic net income (loss) per share is calculated using the weighted average number of common shares outstanding.
 Diluted income (loss) per share reflects the potential dilution that could occur from common shares issuable through stock options, restricted share grant awards and restricted performance shares, as appropriate.

-As of September 30, 2014 and 2013, there is a dilutive effect for the time based restricted shares, in accordance with the treasury stock method.
-There were 905,000 and 1,040,000 restricted share grant awards included in the calculation of earnings per share, for both basic and diluted, as of September 30, 2014 and 2013, respectively.
+As of December 31, 2013, there is a dilutive effect for the time based restricted shares and as of December 31, 2012, in accordance with the treasury stock method, there were no dilutive effects of the outstanding stock options or restricted stock awards.
+At December 31, 2013, there were 945,000 restricted share grant awards included in the calculation of earnings per share.
+At December 31, 2012 there were 10,000 stock options and 660,000 restricted share grant awards excluded from the calculation of earnings per share as these items were anti-dilutive.
 In addition, 200,000 restricted performance shares granted in 2013 vest based on the achievement of certain market conditions.
-In accordance with ASC 260, these shares are considered contingent shares and since the financial goals have not been satisfied, these shares are not considered in either the basic or diluted net income per share calculation.
+In accordance with ASC 260, these shares are considered contingent shares and since the market conditions have not been satisfied, these shares are not considered in either the basic or diluted net income per share calculation.

-The following is a reconciliation of the numerator and denominator used in the computation of basic and diluted earnings per share for the nine months ended September 30, 2014 and 2013, respectively (in thousands, except per share amounts):
+The following is a reconciliation of the numerator and denominator used in the computation of basic and diluted earnings per share for the fiscal years ended December 31, 2013 and 2012 (in thousands, except per share amounts):

 |Effect of dilutive securities:|

 |Earnings (loss) per share - basic||$||0.31||($||0.42||)|